 Image courtesy Fairfax County Park Authority

-The National Park Service describes it as the “ultimate American Heritage experience,” and Fairfax County is blessed to have a sizeable portion of it in our midst.
+The National Park Service describes the Potomac Heritage National Scenic Trail as the “ultimate American Heritage experience,” and Fairfax County is blessed to have a sizeable portion of it in our midst.
 True to its description, you’ll find part of this trail snaking past Mount Vernon as the Mount Vernon Trail, rolling alongside the GW Parkway between Roosevelt Island and Scott’s Run Nature Preserve, and winding through Great Falls and Riverbend Parks.
 Nearby, it winds through the Civil War defenses of Washington.
 In all, its fingers reach 710 miles through Virginia, DC, Maryland and Pennsylvania all the way from the Potomac River to the upper Youghiogheny river basin in Pittsburgh.

 Image courtesy NOVA Parks

-Known as “the skinniest park in Virginia,” the W&OD Trail has transformed a historic railroad bed into one of the best paved and maintained trails in the region.
+Known as “the skinniest park in Virginia,” the Washington & Old Dominion Trail (W&OD) has transformed a historic railroad bed into one of the best paved and maintained trails in the region.
 The trail cuts across the northern half of the county, then goes beyond, up into the foothills.
 It winds through small towns, past restaurants and breweries, and by parks and other attractions.
 While the best stops along the trail are well documented, the 5-6 mile stretch between Vienna and Reston is popular.
 It offers the best of all worlds—a start in historic Vienna, then scenic trails that reach past Meadowlark Botanical Gardens and land you in the urban excitement of Reston.
-All along the trail’s 45 miles in Fairfax County, you’ll see historical markers that tell the story of the railroad.
+All along the trail’s 45 miles in and around Fairfax County, you’ll see historical markers that tell the story of the railroad.

-Whether you’re a walker or on horseback, this well-paved, 18-mile trail will lead you through more than 5,000 acres of scenic woodlands.
-It will also lead you through historic lands where battles were fought, defenses were built, and our ancestors fought during the Revolutionary and Civil Wars.
+Whether you’re a walker or on horseback, the well-paved, 18-mile Bull Run Occoquan Trail will lead you through more than 5,000 acres of scenic woodlands.
+It will also lead you through historic lands where battles were held, defenses were built, and our ancestors fought during the Revolutionary and Civil Wars.
 The trail begins at Bull Run Regional Park in the north and ends at Fountainhead Regional Park in the south.

 Image courtesy IG user @ponnapv